RomanMachylo/RoboticWarehouseManagementSystem/README.md

 - **RWMS Read Only** (50001) - View-only access

 ### Data Classification
-All sensitive data is classified as `CustomerContent` for GDPR compliance.
+All sensitive data is classified as `ToBeClassified` for GDPR compliance.

 ## Support & Development